System-rat/backup-rat/USAGE.md

 # Added: 0.2.0
 multi_threaded = true

-# The number of threads to use in multithreaded copying (defaults to the number of cores)
+# The number of threads to use in multi threaded copying (defaults to the number of cores)
 # Added: 0.2.0
 threads = 2
 # NYI